VijayN53/VSDSquadron_Mini_Internship/README.md

 $ ./vsd_rv32i
 ```

-+ 5.Using this below command GTKWave will be opened.
++ 5.Using this below command the GTKWave will be opened.

 ```
 $ gtkwave vsd_rv32i.vcd